Huy-GV/SimpleCloudStorage/README.md

         ./scripts/set-ssm-params.sh ./.env.production
         ```
         - The parameters set by SSM will be used to create `aws.env` which is then uploaded to S3 and used by the Fargate service
-    6. Create an S3 bucket for the frontend, enable hosting, disable public access, and create a CloudFront distribution using a valid HTTPS certificate
+    6. Create an S3 bucket for the frontend, enable hosting, disable public access, and create a CloudFront distribution using a HTTPS certificate in the us-east-1 region
     7. Release change on the backend and frontend pipeline

-### HTTPS Support
-- HTTPS is currently *not* supported, and neither is HTTP cookies so JWTs are currently stored in web storage, and the deployed application can only be run with web security disabled

 ### CodePipeline
 - CodeBuildProjects